 Application of the actual harmonised standard EN ISO 13590 Personal watercraft - Construction and system installation requirements provides, in accordance with Article 14 of the Directive, the presumption of conformity with the Directive's relevant design and construction requirements for personal watercrafts, in as far as those requirements are covered by this standard.
-Note however that the actual EN ISO 8666 http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32017R0001 together with a harmonised standard for the craft identification.
+Note however that the actual EN ISO 8666 Small craft - principal data remains the harmonized standard to be referenced for hull length measurement, and Commission Implementing Regulation on Watercraft Identification (Commission Implementing Regulation (EU) 2017/1)2 http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32017R0001 together with a harmonised standard for the craft identification.